DavisDavisDavis/Youtube-share/README.md

 $ npm run dev
 ```

+Server assumes that you have a MongoDB instance running on mongodb://localhost:27017

 Server will be running on either port 3000 or the port specified as SERVER_PORT in the .env file [http://localhost:3000](http://localhost:3000)

 Client will be running on port 8080 [http://localhost:8080](http://localhost:8080)